 Introduction to Subprime Loans

-Subprime loans are loan offered to individuals at a higher rate above prime rate who do not qualify for prime rate loans either because of lower credit rating assigned to them, low income, high loan to value ratio or other factors which indicates that they will default on their debt obligation.
+Subprime loans are loans offered to individuals at a higher rate above the prime rate who do not qualify for prime rate loans either because of a lower credit rating assigned to them, low income, high loan to value ratio, or other factors which indicate that they will default on their debt obligation.

 Lenders generally offer Subprime loans when the borrower fits into the below criteria:

-- Lower FICO scores i.e. below 660
+- Lower FICO scores, i.e. below 660

 - Higher debt to income ratio